jcorioland/hybrid-k8s/README.md

 Note : There is some ongoing work to make this easier.
 See [acs-engine#2590](azure/acs-engine#2590)

+### Private Cluster

+By default, Kubernetes deployment with acs-engine expose the the admin api publicly (and securely).
+This can be avoided.
+Using peering with private/on-premise virtual network with ACS-Engine also allows you to create cloud-hosted [private cluster](https://github.com/Azure/acs-engine/blob/master/docs/kubernetes/features.md#private-cluster), with no endpoint exposed over the Internet.

 ## Kubernetes Network

-For your kubernetes cluster to communicate with your on-premise network, you will have to deploy it to the existing vnet setup with VPN/ExpressRoute. deploying to an existing VNET is documented under [Custom VNET](https://github.com/Azure/acs-engine/blob/master/docs/custom-vnet.md).
+For your kubernetes cluster to communicate with your on-premise network, you will have to deploy it to the existing vnet setup to communicate through your VPN/ExpressRoute (see Peering).
+Deploying to an existing VNET is documented under [Custom VNET](https://github.com/Azure/acs-engine/blob/master/docs/custom-vnet.md).

 ### Network